07947613070

 The bride signs the wedding register whilst a serious looking groom looks into the camera

-The signing of the Marriage Register: Photography is allowed, with the only stipulation that the photographer doesn’t zoom in on the page.
+The signing of the Marriage Register: Photography is allowed at Wandsworth, with the only stipulation that the photographer doesn’t zoom in on the page.

 An emotional groom dabs his eyes at a South London wedding whilst the bride smiles at the camera

-After the signing, the moment becomes all too real for the groom… It’s moments like this that help your photographer tell the story of the day.
+After the signing, the moment becomes all too real for groom, Stan.
+Moments like this help your photographer tell the story of the day.

 Photography at Wandsworth Registry Office

 The registrars actively encourage photography throughout the ceremony so long as it isn’t distracting.
 Your photographer should be discrete and observe the occasion whilst taking a series of photographs to document your marriage.
 It is also acceptable for guests to take photos.
-Sometimes the couple may prefer them not to, in which case the registrar will announce before the ceremony beginning.
+Sometimes, the couple may prefer they not do so, in which case the registrar will announce before the ceremony begins.
 In any case, guest photography should not hinder either the registrar or your photographer from performing their duties.

 Bride holding bouquet and hugging family member after wedding

-After the ceremony, congratulations: The registrars allow a little time for hugs and kisses which make for some great photography.
+After the ceremony, congratulations: The registrars allow a little time for hugs and kisses, which makes for great photography.

 Male family member smiling and hugging bride at Wandsworth Town Hall

-The happiness and love between friends and family is very apparent at this special time of the wedding day.
+Happiness and love between friends and family are very apparent at this special time of the wedding day.

 All guests pose at top of the marbled staircase at Wandsworth Town Hall